annguyen-git/mysql-guide/README.md

 When you run a query, you might expect the server to search through the data files stored on disk for the relevant rows and load them into memory.
 However, that’s not how it works.

-Remember, data is stored in **pages**—the smallest unit of database I/O. When you run a query, the database doesn’t retrieve individual rows; instead, it loads the **entire page** containing the data into memory.
+Remember, data is stored in **pages**—the smallest piece of data that database handles.
+When you run a query, the database doesn’t retrieve individual rows; instead, it loads the **entire page** containing the data into memory.
 From there, the storage engine filters the relevant rows.

 In practice, even if you’re retrieving only a few rows, the execution time can still be very long.
 This often happens when your data is **spread across many pages**.
 The storage engine needs to scan all these pages and load the relevant ones into memory, which increases the runtime.